-1. From an AEL window, right-click an event and click Find in Network Hop View.
+From an AEL window, right-click an event and click Find in Network Hop View.
 The Network Hop View opens in a separate browser window.
 The network map is centered around the device affected by the selected event.
 The Seed device field is populated with the IP address of the device on which the alert was raised.
 2. Use the navigation features in the Network Hop View toolbar to move around the network.

-- · Investigate network routes to this device - Drill into the device using the Structure Browser to investigate the health of device components - Log into the device to examine processes running on the device - Browse the MIB associated with this device connectivity within your network.
-"Retrieving device information" on page 64
+- · Investigate network routes to this device - Drill into the device using the Structure Browser to investigate the health of device components - Log into the device to examine processes running on the device - · Browse the MIB associated with this device

-"Investigating network connections" on page 43 Investigate network connections, trace routes, and create paths in order to check
+"Investigating network connections" on page 39

+Investigate network connections, trace routes, and create paths in order to check connectivity within your network.